jillianderson8/cydr/README.md

-# cydr - An R package to aid in the cleaning of agricultural data.
+# cydr: An R Package for Cleaning Agricultural Yield Data

 _cydr_ is an R package designed to assist in the process of agricultural yield data cleaning.
 It has been designed to automate the identification and removal of common erroneous yield data. _cydr_ implements previously developed algorithms in R, a language widely used by both agricultural researchers and data analysts.
 Additionally, _cydr_ extends upon previous research by providing functionality to remove erroneous data associated with canola, a largely ignored category of datasets.
 Through the use of predefined defaults and optional parameters, _cydr_ ensures accessiblity for new users, while providing powerful functionality for experienced users.